Ready to be sustainable?

 THE gSes system

-The Meta Standard levels
+The Certification/exemption levels

 1st line

-are certificates that have been checked and issued by an independent certification body that is supervised by an Accreditation Council in the country where it is located and are yes certificates or ecolabels (meaning they can not have a variable score per certified organization).
+are certificates that have been checked and issued by an independent certification body that is supervised by an Accreditation Council in the country where it is located and are “yes/no” certificates or ecolabels (meaning they can not have a variable score per certified organization).
 The 1st line certificates and ecolabels are automatically checked on validity and scope after uploading and the organization immediately sees their already covered KPI’s in the GSES scorecard pillar reports, and assessment feature.

 2nd line

-are certificates that can be submitted by the organization itself that have not been independently audited by a certification body/institution, and / or certifications, ecolabels and reports that are not yes no (meaning they can have a variable score per certified organization).
+are certificates that can be submitted by the organization itself that have not been independently audited by a certification body/institution, and / or certifications, ecolabels and reports that are not “yes/no” (meaning they can have a variable score per certified organization).
 The 2nd line reports, certificates and ecolabels are then double checked by an independent data audit after uploading the (audit) report and proof of certification, this can take up to a maximum of 5 working days.

 THE gSes system